 Prior to our trip to Vienna in March, we researched everything and did a great job in packing right and in safeguarding our belongings.
 In March, although the weather is a little unpredictable, it being a crossover month; you can still have a great time exploring the city (as we did!).

 What to wear in Vienna in March: Vienna Packing List for early spring

 Disclosure: This post contains affiliate links.
 If you click one of them, we may receive a small commission at no extra cost to you.

-March is considered as a transition month in Vienna – where days are little on the cooler side, especially at the beginning of the month.
+March is considered a transition month in Vienna – where days are a little on the cooler side, especially at the beginning of the month.
 But towards the end, it starts to show signs of bright spring days, with Easter festivities.

 Vienna March Weather Snapshot

 - Average Temperature (Low) – 2 degrees Celsius (36 F)

 - Average Temperature (High) – 10 degrees Celsius (50 F)